 Brazil's first Foreign Trade Regulatory Agenda

 The Brazilian government's chamber of foreign trade (CAMEX) has recently issued Brazil’s first Foreign Trade Regulatory Agenda.
 The Agenda serves as a regulatory planning instrument for 2018 and 2019 and shall assist the Federal Government with the identification and organization of strategic foreign trade regulations.
 It outlines existing laws and regulations that require review, amendment, update or revocation.
-CAMEX is part of the Government Council of the Presidency and consists of six ministries (Presidency of the Republic (CC); Ministry of Industry, Foreign Trade and Services (MDIC); Ministry of Foreign Affairs; Ministry of Transport, Ports and Civil Aviation; Ministry of Agriculture, Livestock and Food Supply; Ministry of Planning, Budget and Management; Ministry of the Economy) and a Secretariat (SE-CAMEX), which is provided by MDIC.
+CAMEX is part of the Government Council of the Presidency and consists of six ministries (Presidency of the Republic (CC); Brazilian Ministry of Development, Industry, Commerce and Services (MDIC); Ministry of Foreign Affairs; Ministry of Transport, Ports and Civil Aviation; Ministry of Agriculture, Livestock and Food Supply; Ministry of Planning, Budget and Management; Ministry of the Economy) and a Secretariat (SE-CAMEX), which is provided by MDIC.
 It is responsible for formulating, coordinating and implementing Brazil’s foreign trade policy.

 The Regulatory Agenda was developed with the objective of reinforcing the implementation of good regulatory practices and to establish regulatory priorities, relevant to foreign trade.
 After a round of public consultation until 31 January 2018, the agenda was published as CAMEX Resolution n°52 on 10 August 2018.
 Overall, CAMEX identified about 70 laws, decrees and regulations, from eight thematic areas (see list below), which will be monitored by the responsible regulatory bodies and SE-CAMEX to promote a cohesive, coherent and transparent regulatory system.